New Postgres Install

 sudo chmod 700 /pool/pgdata

-3. Initialize the PostgreSQL Cluster
+3. Initialize the PostgreSQL Database

 sudo systemctl stop postgresql